Travel Hacking 101: What Is Travel Hacking and How Is It Done?

 One is to cancel your card, this, of course, will result in a negative impact on your credit score.
 In our experience canceling a card had a similar effect on our credit as applying for a card, 20-50 point drop, that corrected itself in 1-3 months.
 I don’t recommend canceling your oldest card, because your oldest line of credit does play an important role in your overall credit score.

 Some people prefer to not close cards, but rather downgrade them to cards that have no annual fee.
 I did this with my Citi AAdvantage card, typically you need to wait until your annual fee has been charged to your account to downgrade your card (if the card is less than a year old).

-Another technique is to call the card company and see if they can offer some retainer deal.
-I have called cards stating I was considering closing my account and they either waved my annual fee or offered me miles to keep my account.
+Another technique is to call the card company and see if they can offer a retainer deal or retention bonus.
+I have called cards stating asking if they were offering a retention bonus or that I was considering closing my account and they either waved my annual fee or offered me miles/points to keep my account.

 The last thing to keep in mind with annual fees is to only keep the cards you really get benefit/use out of.
 If you got a card for an airline you never use, for a one-time trip and sign-up bonus, don’t continue to pay the annual fee on the card.
 Instead, consider canceling or downgrading the card.